What Is an Objective Summary? Definition, Examples & Tips

 What is an objective summary?

-An objective summary is a concise, factual account of the main points from a source, whether it's a meeting, document, or presentation, presented without personal opinions, emotional language, or subjective interpretations.
+An objective summary is a concise, factual summary of the main points from a source, whether it's a meeting, document, or presentation, presented without personal opinions, emotional language, or subjective interpretations.
 It’s often used by students or in professional settings.

-Unlike subjective summaries that might include the writer's thoughts or feelings about the content, objective summaries focus exclusively on what was actually said or decided, maintaining a neutral tone throughout.
+Unlike subjective summaries that might include the writer's thoughts or feelings about the content, the objective summaries focus exclusively on what was actually said or decided, maintaining a neutral tone throughout.

 The main characteristics that define an effective objective summary include: